 Income protection claim

-These are temporary regular payments that are paid if you are temporarily absent from work due to an injury or illness.
-We need to check with your superannuation fund to see if its policy contains terms providing for such temporary disability payments.
-These payments are usually a percentage of your usual wages and not 100% income replacement.
+Income protection provides regular payments to you if you are temporarily absent from work due to an injury or illness.
+We need to check with your superannuation fund to see if the policy contains terms providing for such temporary disability payments.
+These payments are usually a percentage of your usual wages and not a 100% income replacement.
 The terms may also contain other conditions about when such payments can be made and when they cease.

 Frequently Asked Questions